adrian154/blog/blogposts/tls.md

 ![picture of the ssl cert for this site](static/images/windows-cert-view.png)

 This shows the chain of trust that your browser followed to verify that the server it was talking to actually represented `blog.bithole.dev`.
 During the TLS handshake process, all three of these certificates were sent from my server to your browser.
 The first certificate named `bithole.dev` contains my server's public key, as well as a signature that your browser can use to validate my certificate by looking at `R3`'s public key.
 In turn, `R3` is signed by `ISRG Root X1`, whose fingerprint is hardcoded into your browser as one of several trusted **root certificates**.
 By presenting this chain of certificates and then showing that it has ownership over the private keys for the identifying certificate (`bithole.dev`), my webserver was able to prove its identity to your browser.

+## Integrity

+Even if you have authenticated with a server and established a secure channel, there still remains a problem: an attacker who controls the network between you and your destination can still modify the ciphertext messages being exchanged.
+Even if they are doing so blindly, it still presents a vulnerability.
+Ideally, we would also want some strong cryptographic guarantee that the message wasn't tampered with in transit.
+TLS accomplishes this using [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption).

+## Perfect Forward Secrecy

 # C → S: Client Hello